InAs-Al Hybrid Devices Passing the Topological Gap Protocol: Introduction

 We answer this question in the affirmative by presenting data from four devices, named A, B, C, and D, that have passed this protocol with respective maximum topological gaps ranging between 20-\SI{60}{\micro\eV}.
 As we explain in more detail in \Cref{sec:device_design}, our devices are based on heterostructures combining indium arsenide (InAs) and aluminum (Al).
 The superconducting component is an Al strip, epitaxially-grown on the semiconductor so that it induces superconductivity via the proximity effect.
 The semiconducting portion is a shallow InAs quantum well hosting a two-dimensional electron gas (2DEG) that has been depleted by electrostatic gates, except for a narrow conducting wire that remains underneath the aluminum strip.
 Within this suite of components, we have used simulations to optimize the material stack and the device geometry with respect to the topological gap.

 Disorder is the principal obstacle to realizing a topological phase supporting MZMs.
 We have used simulations to predict the (design-dependent) disorder level that the topological phase can tolerate.
-These simulations incorporate self-consistent electrostatics, the orbital effect of the magnetic field, and realistic semiconductor-superconductor coupling; see Refs.~\cite{Antipov18, Winkler19, Vaitieknas2020} for more details.
+These simulations incorporate self-consistent electrostatics, the orbital effect of the magnetic field, and realistic semiconductor-superconductor coupling; see Refs.~\onlinecite{Antipov18, Winkler19, Vaitieknas20} for more details.
 Consequently, they show both qualitatively and quantitatively how device design can impact the effective disorder strength.
-Many of the resulting specifications are quite demanding, including: (1) higher mobility ($ > 60,000\, \text{cm}^2/\text{Vs}$) than previously achieved in shallow InAs quantum wells and (2) gate-defined wires that are sufficiently narrow ($< 120\,$nm) as to enable tuning into the single sub-band regime.
+Many of the resulting specifications are quite demanding, including: (1) higher mobility ($> 60,000\,$cm$^2/$V$\cdot$s) than previously achieved in shallow InAs quantum wells and (2) gate-defined wires that are sufficiently narrow ($< 120\,$nm) as to enable tuning into the single sub-band regime.

-Our simulations indicate that mesoscopic fluctuations are important.
-Even devices with the same average disorder level can have different TGP outcomes: some disorder realizations will pass while others fail.
+Our simulations indicate that mesoscopic fluctuations are important in our \SI{3}{\micro\meter}-long ``topological gap devices'' based on InAs-Al heterostructures, see \Cref{fig:device_SLG}.
+Thus, even devices with the same average disorder level can have different TGP outcomes: some disorder realizations will pass while others fail.
 The disorder strength determines an expected yield for passing the TGP which is between 0\% and 100\% over a range of disorder levels.
 As expected from these simulation results, we have also measured devices that were similar to devices A-D but did not pass the TGP, and we report on data from two of them, which have been named devices E and F.

 In summary, each of devices A-D has a high probability of being in the topological phase.
 To the best of our knowledge, these devices are the first to have passed as stringent a set of requirements as those encompassed by the TGP, namely (a) concurrent ZBPs that are stable both with respect to changes of the junction parameters and also with respect to changes of the bulk parameters that are larger (in appropriate units) than the bulk gap; and (b) a bulk gap closing and re-opening in response to an increasing magnetic field that is visible in the non-local conductance, indicating a quantum phase transition into a phase with correlated ZBPs.